-The following table provides information about our executive officers as of April 22, 2022.
+The following table provides information about our non-director executive officers.

-Name Age Position

-Scott A. Gerard 54 Chief Financial Officer

-David J. Campbell 53 General Counsel and Secretary
+Name Age Position Scott A. Gerard 57 Chief Financial Officer David J. Campbell 56 General Counsel and Secretary Matthew Arpano 56 Managing Director, Portfolio Manager

-J. Allen Gray 61 Managing Director

 Our executive officers are elected by and serve at the discretion of the Board.
 There are no family relationships among any of our executive officers.
-Set forth below is a brief description of the business experience of all executive officers.
+Set forth below is a brief description of the business experience of our non-director executive officers.

-- Scott A. Gerard is our Chief Financial Officer.
+Scott A. Gerard is our Chief Financial Officer.
 Mr. Gerard has served as Chief Financial Officer of SAMG LLC since 2010.
 Prior to joining Silvercrest, Mr. Gerard was Chief Financial Officer of Brand Connections, LLC, a private equity-backed marketing and media company from December 2008 through November 2009.
 Previously, he was Chief Financial Officer of Guideline, Inc., a publicly-held business research firm.
 Prior to Guideline, Mr. Gerard was a Division Controller with Citigroup Inc. and began his career with KPMG LLP.
-Mr. Gerard is a Certified Public Accountant and received a B.S. in accounting from the University of Buffalo. - David J. Campbell is our General Counsel and Secretary.
+Mr. Gerard is a Certified Public Accountant and received a B.S. in accounting from the University of Buffalo.

+David J. Campbell is our General Counsel and Secretary.
 Mr. Campbell has served as the General Counsel of SAMG LLC since 2009.
 Prior to joining Silvercrest, Mr. Campbell served as a Managing Director and Associate General Counsel at Jefferies & Company, Inc. from 2006 to 2009.
 Mr. Campbell began his career at DLJ Securities Corporation, where as a Senior Vice President he provided advice and counsel to DLJ's Pershing Division, Investment Services Group and DLJdirect.
 In 2001, he joined the law firm of Bressler, Amery & Ross, P.C., where he was a partner.
-He graduated with a B.A. from The George Washington University and a J.D. from Villanova University School of Law. - J. Allen Gray is a Managing Director and has responsibility for Silvercrest's Institutional business, including consultant and client relations.
-Mr. Gray has served as a Managing Director of SAMG LLC since 2008.
-Prior to joining Silvercrest, Mr. Gray served as a Managing Partner and a Member of the Management Committee of Osprey Partners Investment Management, LLC and as President of the Osprey Concentrated Large Cap Value Equity Fund from 1998 to 2008.
-At Osprey he was responsible for Sales, Marketing and Client Relations.
-Prior to Osprey Partners, Mr. Gray served as a Managing Director with Radnor Capital Management, a start-up investment firm, where he was responsible for the firm's sales, marketing and client relations activities from 1989 to 1998.
-Mr. Gray began his career with Kidder, Peabody & Co. as a financial advisor from 1983 to 1986 before accepting a position with Wheat, First Securities, Inc. as Vice President for institutional equity sales as well as continuing to work as a financial advisor to families and individuals from 1986 to 1989.
-Mr. Gray received his B.A. in Political Science from Randolph-Macon College.

-PROPOSAL NO. 2
+He graduated with a B.A. from The George Washington University and a J.D. from Villanova University School of Law.

+Matthew Arpano is a Managing Director and Portfolio Manager of equity and fixed-income portfolios.
+He is the portfolio manager of the firm's Core International equity strategy, and a member of the firm's Executive and Management Committees.
+Previously, Mr. Arpano served in a similar capacity at Morgan Stanley in New York, where he began his investment career in 1992.
+Mr. Arpano earned an M.B.A. from the University of Miami.
+He graduated summa cum laude from the University of Rhode Island, where he was an economics major and a catcher for the baseball team.
+He is a member of the Economics Club of New York, and a commercial, instrument rated pilot.